 The Hiring Committee shall submit all documentation to the Director of Human Resources no later than 72 hours after hiring decisions are made and all candidates have been notified, to be filed for one year or until a successor is hired.

-If the Hiring Committee wishes to access the notes once they have been filed, a request may be made to the Director of Human Resources.

-The notes shall not be shared with the interviewee or anyone else except the original members of the Hiring Committee.

-If physical, the notes should be returned to the Director of Human Resources within seven (7) days and refiled as in Section B.9.1.

-If digital, the notes shall be shared through a link set to expire within seven (7) days of the request.

-The notes shall not be downloaded or copied from the shared link.

 All documentation shall be kept for one (1) year or until a successor is hired, whichever comes first.
 Thereafter, all documentation shall be destroyed.

 Notification